-PURPOSE
+PURPOSE AND OBJECTIVE

 The investment of pension funds is the responsibility of the members of the Board of Trustees of the Lombard Firefighter's Pension Fund (Pension Board).
 The purpose of this investment policy is to indicate a conscious, formal effort by the Pension Board to develop, implement and monitor the investment of pension funds.
-It shall be considered an important means to communicate the Pension Board's policy views on management of pension funds to the public, participants, and beneficiaries of the Fund.
+It shall be considered an important means to communicate the Pension Board's policy views on management of pension funds to the public, participants, and beneficiaries of the Lombard Firefighter's Pension Fund (Fund).